jakemor/SparkPlug/README.md

 # Getting Started

+Assuming you've built many apps on app engine and google cloud platform, this should be pretty self explanitory!
+If you need help, shoot me an email.

 ## Setting up Google Cloud Platform

 1. Create a new project in [Google Cloud Platform](http://fill.in), then set up App Engine within that project.
 Take note of the `Project id`.